 What does Test and Trace mean?

 Broadly the rules have not changed; anyone who develops symptoms have to isolate for seven days, with the rest of the household isolating for fourteen days.
 Anyone with those symptoms can ask for a test online or phone to arrange a test.
 However, the Government have also created the Test and Trace app as a central part of their strategy to move forward in light of COVID-19.
-Once the app is launched nationwide, it is predicated that the new technology will play a vital role in giving individuals an early warning if they have been in contact with someone with COVID-19.
+Once the app is launched nationwide, it is predicted that the new technology will play a vital role in giving individuals an early warning if they have been in contact with someone with COVID-19.
 The exact timeframe for this app is currently unclear.

 The process is similar to before in that if a test comes back negative, the individual and their household can go back to normal.

 If the test comes back positive, tracers will contact who test positive with coronavirus and ask who they have had close contact with and places they have been.
 Any of those contacts deemed at risk of infection will be contacted by text, phone or email, and told to isolate for 14 days, even if they are not sick.
 Those persons will be tested only if they develop symptoms.
-The rest of their household does not have to isolate, unless someone becomes ill.
+The rest of their household does not have to isolate unless someone becomes ill.

 Close contact, under contact tracing, is spending more than 15 minutes or more at a distance of less than 2m with people, or those that someone has direct contact with including household members.
 The contact must have taken place between two days before and up to seven days after symptoms appeared.